AppsFlyerSDK/appsflyer-unity-steam-sample-app/readme.md

-# AppsFlyer Unreal Steam Integration
+# AppsFlyer Unity Steam Integration

-> 👍 Success
->
-> Vitae reprehenderit at aliquid error voluptates eum dignissimos.

-## **Getting started with AppsFlyer Unreal Steam Integration**
+## **Getting started with AppsFlyer Unity Steam Integration**

 AppsFlyer empowers marketers to make better decisions by providing game marketers with powerful tools to perform cross-platform attribution.
 Game attribution requires the game to integrate an AppsFlyer SDK, which handles first open, consecutive sessions, and in-app events.
 For example, purchase events.

-We recommend you use this sample app as a reference for integrating AppsFlyer SDK into your Unreal-Steam game.
+We recommend you use this sample app as a reference for integrating AppsFlyer SDK into your Unity-Steam game.

 <hr/>